 Torque (ft-lbs) = Load Required (lbs) * Diameter (in.) * K Factor / 12

-HOW THE CLARKESTER™ TESTER WORKS
+HOW THE CLARKESTER™ BOLT TESTER WORKS

-In order to demonstrate the variability in Torque needed for any critical joint, and how our Clarkester™ Tester can help take the guess work out of this age old mystery, we have calculated the Torque needed for each of the above scenarios.
+In order to demonstrate the variability in Torque needed for any critical joint, and how our Clarkester™ Bolt Tester can help take the guess work out of this age old mystery, we have calculated the Torque needed for each of the above scenarios.

 Lubed Assembly: